 Fast forward to 1:01:31 for the question and NGT’s answer (sorry, embed doesn’t allow time codes).

 Recently there have been a spate of very public sexist science moments.
 Whether it be telling female scientists they should find a male co-author to improve their science, or Nobel Laureates who don’t want to be distracted by women in the lab, it is clear that women in science don’t get treated like scientists.
 Which is why I find the Twitter response to the Tim Hunt debacle, #distractinglysexy, to be exactly the sort of ridicule required.
+Recent events seem to imply at least repercussions are occurring now.

 Scientists are meant to be thinkers, they are meant to be smart, they are meant to follow the evidence.
 They aren’t meant to behave like some cretin who hangs out on the mens rights movement subreddit discussion.
 Speaking of which, watch science communicator Emily Graslie discuss the comments section of Youtube.